zoefried/hugosite1/content/posts/my-first-recipe.md

 ![Image alt](/images/jam.jpg)

+## Ingredients

-- 5 lbs of tangerines\
+- 5 lbs of tangerines
-- enough water to partially cover the sliced tangerines\
+- enough water to partially cover the sliced tangerines
 - 5 cups sugar

 1. slice peel-on tangerines into rounds about 1/4 inch thick, removing and saving seeds.
 (You can discard the top of the peel; also don't use any damaged or dirty peels)